Preparing for Hyperemesis Gravidarum

 the best shape possible, esp. if you have a history of

 pylori or other

-That means avoiding things that irritate your stomach like alcohol, smoking, etc. Eat lots of fruits, esp. bananas, berries and apples, and consider taking nutritional supplements that soothe and heal the stomach such as slippery elm, marshmallow, glutamine, etc.
+That means avoiding things that irritate your stomach like alcohol, tobacco, gluten, etc. Eat lots of fruits, esp. bananas, berries and apples, and consider taking nutritional supplements that soothe and heal the stomach such as slippery elm, marshmallow, glutamine, etc.